 Artificial intelligence is creeping in in every industry imaginable, and graphic design is no exception.

-You can choose among 70 different instant looks, or if you want to have more control over the end result, you can adjust image sharpness, denoise the image or add a golden hour temperature to your photos.
+You can choose among 70 different instant looks.
+Suppose you want to control the end result.
+In that case, you can adjust image sharpness, denoise the image or add a golden hour temperature to your photos.

-If you’re not convinced about artificial intelligence, I should tell you that Luminar 3 got and EISA (Expert Imaging and Sound Association) award, and if you’re considering switching from Photoshop to something else, you should think about Luminar.
+Suppose you’re not convinced about artificial intelligence.
+In that case, I should tell you that Luminar 3 got an EISA (Expert Imaging and Sound Association) award.
+If you’re considering switching from Photoshop to something else, you should think about Luminar.

 You can get the Luminar at three different price points: the cheapest one is $69, the middle one is $99, and the most expensive one will cost you $169.